xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int ft_sensor_enable(int on_off)__
 ```
-Used for enabling and disabling the use of external F/T measurements in the controller.
+Used for enabling and disabling the use of the Six-axis Force Torque Sensor measurements in the controller.
+    Note:
-    only available if firmware_version >= 1.8.3
+        1. only available if firmware_version >= 1.8.3
+        2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param on_off: enable or disable F/T data sampling.